oslabs-beta/tkyo-drift/README.md

 ### Python vs Javascript

 This project was initially built as a pure javascript project to enable wider deployment, but various functions and libraries were originally built, and intended to be used in python.
 As a result, this project was refactored after an initial test build to include a javascript pipeline for individual embeddings and a python version for batched embeddings.
+For example, you cant use GPU acceleration in the javascript pipeline, but you can in the Python one.

-What this means is that the tkyoDriftSetTraining.py file and the tkyoDrift.js processes are functionally duplicates of each other except that the former is explicitly meant to be called once for a batch, while the later is meant to be invoked on every new input.
+What this means is that the `tkyoDriftSetTraining.py` file and the `tkyoDrift.js` processes are functionally duplicates of each other except that the former is explicitly meant to be called once for a batch, while the later is meant to be invoked on every new input.

-This is fine as it is, but since many javascript libraries are just python scripts wearing in disguise, it would be ideal to rebuild this entire platform in python with a javascript NPM package to install it, and a javascript function hook to pass data into it.
+This is fine as it is, but since many javascript libraries are just python scripts wearing a disguise, it would be ideal to rebuild this entire platform in python with a javascript NPM package to install it, and a javascript function hook to pass data into it.
 This would allow this system to avoid unnecessary conversion from javascript into python to execute AI embeddings, calculate K means, or generate the HNSW index.

 ### PSI Logging